return5/c_ish_one/README.md

 ============== Requirments ==============
   - Linux system
   - GCC
-  - ncurses library (uses '-lncurses' flag when compiling)
+  - ncurses library https://invisible-island.net/ncurses/ (make sure to use the flag '-lncurses' when compiling with gcc)